 internal migration - the main conclusions

-Within the analyzed cohort, about one in five men and women around their twenties migrated at least once and usually for periods between 8 and 24 months.
-A quarter of all migrations were the places within a range of 100 km and the main destinations of these migrations were:
+Within the cohort analyzed, about one in five men and women in their twenties migrated at least once and usually for periods between 8 and 24 months.
+A quarter of all migrations were to places within a range of 100 km and the main destinations of these migrations were:

 - Richards Bay (the 55km away)